KarrLab/intro_to_wc_modeling/docs/concepts_skills/software_engineering/structuring_python_projects.rst

     .. code-block :: text

         repository_name/                # source code directory (1)
-            __init__.py                 # each source code directory must contain an '__init__.py' file __main__.py                 # optional, for command line programs VERSION                     # text file with version number data/                       # directory for data files needed by the code tests/                          # directory for test code
+            __init__.py                 # each source code directory must contain an __init__.py file __main__.py                 # optional, for command line programs VERSION                     # text file with version number data/                       # directory for data files needed by the code tests/                          # directory for test code
             fixtures/                   # fixtures for tests
-                secret/                 # git-ignored fixtures that contain usernames, passwords, and tokens requirements.txt            # packages required to run the tests, but not required by the project; used by CircleCI (2, 3) docs/                           # directory for documentation
+                secret/                 # git-ignored fixtures containing usernames, passwords, and tokens requirements.txt            # list of packages required to run the tests, but not
+                                        # required by the project; used by CircleCI (2, 3)
+        docs/                           # directory for documentation
             conf.py                     # documentation configuration
             index.rst                   # main documentation file
-            requirements.txt            # list of packages required to compile the documentation (2, 3)
+            requirements.txt            # packages required to compile the documentation (2, 3)
-            requirements.rtd.txt        # list of packages required to compile the documentation; used by Read the Docs (2) _build/html/                # directory where compiled documentation is saved _static                     # optional for static files such as .css and .js files needed for the documentation examples/                       # (optional) directory for examples of how to use the code LICENSE                         # license file
+            requirements.rtd.txt        # list of packages required to compile the documentation;
+                                        # used by Read the Docs (2)
+            _build/html/                # directory where compiled documentation is saved _static                     # optional for static files such as .css and .js files
+                                        # needed for the documentation
+        examples/                       # (optional) directory for examples of how to use the code LICENSE                         # license file
         MANIFEST.in                     # list of files that should be distributed with the package